 Learn more about the courses we offer at the Geneva School of Economics and Management.

-Global Business School Network Network for Human Rights
+Global Business School Network Network for BHR Impact Community

-In 2020, we published The Business Case for Human Rights - A Tool Kit (PDF), a foundational white paper that describes integration strategies for human rights teaching and research at business schools.
+In 2020, in collaboration with the NYU Stern Center for Business and Human Rights and the Global Business School Network, we published The Case for Human Rights in Business Education - A Tool Kit (PDF), a foundational white paper that describes integration strategies for human rights teaching and research at business schools.
 It also includes testimonies of other business schools and lists relevant BHR teaching resources, research outlets, and key network contacts.

 Young Researchers Summit